Staff Attorney, Alaska

 We offer a mission- and employee-focused work environment and a competitive compensation package, including excellent benefits.
 Earthjustice is an equal opportunity employer and highly values diversity.

-- Cover letter that addresses (1) why you are drawn to this position and whether there are particular legal, environmental, or justice issues that inspire you; and (2) aspects of your background that demonstrate competence to work with diverse clients and colleagues.
+- Cover letter that addresses (1) why you are drawn to this position and whether there are particular legal, environmental, or justice issues that inspire you; and (2) competence to work with diverse clients and colleagues.

 - Writing sample, preferably a legal brief or memorandum you have written.